 Alberta Heritage Foundation for Medical Research

-Authors' objectives: This report aims to summarise the available evidence on the use of AquaFlow(R) in the treatment of glaucoma.
+Authors' objectives: This report aims to summarise the available evidence on the use of the ReliefBand device in the reduction of post-operative nausea.

 Authors' methods: Overview

 Year Published: 2000

 English language abstract: An English language summary is available

 Publication Type: Not Assigned

 Contact Address: 1200, 10405 Jasper Avenue, Edmonton, Alberta, Canada, T5J 3N4.
 Tel: +1 780 448 4881; Fax: +1 780 448 0018;